Does Humana Insurance Cover Rehab and Addiction Treatment?

-Substance Use Disorder Treatment Coverage
+Substance Use Disorder Treatment Insurance Coverage

-As a result of the Affordable Care Act, all insurance providers must provide some benefits for mental health and behavioral healthcare services.
+As a result of the Affordable Care Act, all insurance providers must provide some benefits for mental health and behavioral health service.
 Even though news reports indicate that Humana is no longer active in the Affordable Care Marketplace (although it states that some of its plans may be available through the Marketplace on its website), it must abide by these regulations.
 This means that all of the Humana healthcare plans offer some form of substance use disorder coverage.
-According to its website, starting in 2018, Humana will no longer offer individual healthcare plans and will only participate in group healthcare plans.
+According to its website, starting in 2018, Humana coverage will no longer offer individual healthcare plans and will only participate in group healthcare plans.

-Currently, Humana offers an extensive array of healthcare plans.
+Currently, Humana insurance plan offers an extensive array of healthcare plans.
 In order to appreciate the variety of healthcare plans offered by Humana, one needs to go on their website and look at all the different plans they offer.
 Humana offers a variety of both HMO and PPO healthcare plans.

 An HMO plan (health maintenance organization) allows access to certain physicians, treatment providers, and hospital within a specific network.
 The network has agreed to provide lower rates for individuals who are members of the plan, and coverage is only guaranteed if you see a provider within the HMO network.
 Some HMO plans offer some opportunities to also see non-network providers.